sagemath/trac_to_gh/Issue 8130.md

 # Issue 8130: UnicodeDecodeError (etc.) with view from the command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8130

 Original creator: jhpalmieri